port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

-import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"
+import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem" import PortTooltip from "/src/components/tooltip/tooltip.jsx"

 # Ensure production readiness

 This guide takes 10 minutes to complete, and aims to cover:

-- Some advanced types of properties that can be added to blueprints, and what can be achieved by using them.
+- Some advanced types of properties that can be added to <PortTooltip id="blueprint">blueprints</PortTooltip>, and what can be achieved by using them.
 - The value and flexibility of scorecards in Port.

 :::tip Prerequisites